 Helping You Overcome Different Types of Pain

 Do you suffer from pain in your back or neck almost every day?
 Has it gotten to the point where it’s getting in the way of your everyday life?
 Here at the Spine & Disc Center, Dr. Rozenberg aims to over deliver when it comes to helping you meet your health goals; not only will we address the main issue, but we’ll also take the extra steps necessary to help you overcome your pain entirely.
-If you suspect that you’re suffering from one of the conditions listed below, call us today to schedule an appointment!
+If you suspect that you’re suffering from one of the conditions treated in our Culver City, CA chiropractic office, call us today to schedule an appointment!

 Why Choose The Spine & Disc Center for Treatment?